-Infections, tooth decay, intestinal worms, and malnutrition - these are common diseases of school children in many parts of Southeast Asia and beyond.
-Such avoidable ailments affect not only their physical and mental development, but also their ability to attend and perform well in school.
-Even the best education system cannot achieve quality schooling when students are frequently ill or in pain.
-The link between health and education goes both ways: Healthy children have higher chances to benefit from education and better education increases socio-economic status and long-term health gains.
+Infections, tooth decay, intestinal worms, and malnutrition - these are common diseases of young children in many parts of Lao PDR and beyond.
+These avoidable ailments affect not only their physical and mental development, but also their wellbeing and ability to learn and thrive with other children in pre-school settings.
+Children of pre-school age are particularly vulnerable since they are exposed to a variety of external influences - but they are also naturally curious and eager to learn!
+Healthy children have higher chances to benefit from education and better education increases socio-economic status and long-term health gains.